-Oxford has historically had a tightly drawn Green Belt with a limited land supply, a relatively buoyant economy and a significant demand from a range of competing land uses.
+Oxford has a tightly drawn Green Belt with a limited land supply, a relatively buoyant economy and a significant demand from a range of competing land uses.
 The City has therefore been recycling land to other uses for several decades.
-Since 1985 Oxford has lost some 49 hectares of land from employment generating uses to other uses.
+Since 1985 Oxford has lost about 50 hectares of land from employment generating uses to other uses.